The new regulation

 - Review all existing data held anywhere in the business, especially old marketing campaign data and manual records that will probably be non-compliant.

 - Ensure that new aspects such as explicit consent, the right to be forgotten, and, the right to not be subject to profiling are all included in policies and procedures.
+If you don’t have policies and procedures you can buy templates or obtain them from various trade membership organisations such as IoD and FSB.

 - Review your suppliers and supplier contracts.
 You will need to ensure that you have the contractual rights to insist on compliance from your Processors if you use them.